BBC Television Shakespeare: Seasons 1 and 2 (Cedric Messina, producer)

-Unfortunately for everyone involved in the series, production got off to the worst possible start.
+Indeed, two of the first-season episodes were recorded on location; As You Like It in and around Glamis Castle, and The Famous History of the Life of King Henry the Eight in three different castles in Kent.

+Sets varied throughout the series.
+Both of the initial episodes, Romeo & Juliet and King Richard the Second, featured obviously fake, newly constructed studio-bound sets which were criticised by some reviewers for failing to achieve any sense of lived-in reality; "such half-realism repeatedly belies the very verisimilitude that was its goal."
+Other productions adopted more naturalistic design approach, such as Twelfth Night, The Merry Wives of Windsor and Cymbeline, all of which feature "a credible studio verisimilitude of exteriors, of places that work like filming on location rather than in a somewhat realistic stage or studio set."
+John Wilders preferred the "fake realism" of the first plays, which he felt were "much more satisfactory than location work because the deliberate artificiality of the scenery works in harmony with the conventions of the plays.
+Unfortunately, it may create the impression that we have tried to build realistic sets but have failed for want of skill or money."
+When Jonathan Miller took over as producer at the start of season three, realism ceased to be a design priority.

 The inaugural episode was set to be Much Ado About Nothing, directed by Donald McWhinnie, and starring Penelope Keith and Michael York.
-The episode was shot (costing £250,000), edited and even publicly announced as the opening of the series, before it was suddenly pulled from the schedule and replaced with Romeo & Juliet (which was supposed to air as the second episode).
-No reasons were given by the BBC for this decision, although initial newspaper reports suggested that the episode had not been abandoned, it had simply been postponed for re-shoots, due to an unspecified actor's "very heavy accent," and concerns that US audiences would not be able to understand the dialogue.
-However, as time wore on, and no reshoots materialised, the press began to speculate that the show had been cancelled entirely, and would be replaced at a later date by a completely new adaptation, which was in fact what happened.
-The press also pointed out the fact that the production was never shown in Britain rubbished any suggestion that the prevailing cause for the abandonment was because of accents.
-Indeed, there is evidence to suggest that BBC management simply regarded the production as a failure.
+The episode was shot (costing £250,000), edited and even publicly announced as the opening of the series before it was suddenly pulled from the schedule and replaced with Romeo & Juliet (which was supposed to air as the second episode).
+No reasons were given by the BBC for this decision.
+Initial newspaper reports suggested that the episode had been postponed for re-shoots, due to an unspecified actor's "very heavy accent," and concerns that US audiences would not be able to understand the dialogue.
+However the production was never aired, and would be replaced with a new production entirely in the seventh season.
+Internal BBC documentation suggests that BBC management simply regarded the production as a failure.
 This issue, happening as it did at the very commencement of the series, would have lasting repercussions;

 Another early problem for Messina was that the US publicity campaign for the show had touted the productions as "definitive" adaptations of Shakespeare's plays, prompting much criticism from theatre professionals, filmmakers and academics.
 The claim that the show would feature "definitive" productions was often raised and attacked by the US media during its seven-year run, especially when an episode did not live up to expectations.
+Future producers Miller and Sutton would routinely disagree with the use of the word "definitive" to describe their productions, with Miller saying "One is not producing the definitive version of Shakespeare.
+We are presenting interesting experiments".